ipfs-inactive/blog/content/post/107-nix-ipfs-milestone-1.md

 Get started using our [guide repo](https://github.com/obsidiansystems/ipfs-nix-guide/) and, in particular, our [tutorial](https://github.com/obsidiansystems/ipfs-nix-guide/blob/master/tutorial.md).

+Finally, we recently did an interview on the [Nix Friday](https://zimbatm.com/NixFriday/) stream going over all our work, and also discussing more broadly how we see the IPFS and Nix ecosystems fitting together.
+You can watch a recording [here](https://www.youtube.com/watch?v=FievtzvDbs82).

 ## What’s Next?

 We’ve begun implementing Milestone 2, including the improved build steps that produce content-addressed data.